Skip to content

-Halloween is a holiday synonymous with sweets and candy, especially free sweets and candy given to you by your neighbors to prevent you from pranking them.
-Where did this tradition start and where’s the best sweet shops in Belfast for Halloween treats?
-Read on to find out where early trick or treat traditions came from and where you can continue them!
+Halloween is synonymous with sweets and candy, especially free sweets and candy given to you by your neighbours to prevent you from pranking them.
+Where did this tradition start, and where are the best sweet shops in Belfast for Halloween treats?
+Read on to find out where early trick-or-treat traditions came from and where you can continue them!

 Want to learn more about Halloween traditions?
 Check out our article on Samhain, the original Halloween festival.